Troy Polamalu: Faith

 Polamalu is well-read in the history and theology of early Christianity, which ultimately led both him and his wife to convert to Orthodox Christianity in 2007.
 He made the Sign of the Cross after every play.
 Among his spiritual activities was a 2007 pilgrimage to Orthodox Christian sites in Greece and Turkey.
 He seldom gives interviews, but when he does, he often speaks of the role his spirituality plays in his life.
 During his NFL career, he prayed after each play and prayed on the sidelines.
-His sons are both named after Orthodox Christian saints: Saint Paisios the Great of Egypt and Saint Ephraim the Syrian.
+His sons are both named after Orthodox Christian saints: Saint Paisios of Mt.
+Athos and Saint Ephraim the Syrian.

 Hair

 Polamalu's hair is one of his most distinguishing characteristics.
-In the CBS Playoffs Pre-game Show, Polamalu said the last time he had gotten a haircut was in 2000 at USC.
+In the CBS Playoffs Pre-game Show in 2006, Polamalu said the last time he had gotten a haircut was in 2000 at USC.

 In an October 15, 2006, game against the Kansas City Chiefs, Chiefs' running back Larry Johnson pulled Polamalu down by the hair in order to tackle him.
 Afterward, Polamalu took out an insurance policy on his hair.

 Polamalu had a contract with Head & Shoulders shampoo and has starred in five commercials for the product.
 On April 1, 2013, it was reported that he had decided not to sign a new contract to endorse Head & Shoulders and instead signed a five-year contract with Suave to endorse their "Action Series".